 If your dog whines, barks, howls, or gets destructive when you're not around, separation anxiety is a real possibility.
 Let's work together and teach him that's it's OK to be alone and relieve your frustration, worry, or guilt.

 door can be inconvenient at best and frightening

 at worst.
 There are simple ways to teach your dog that the front door is a boundary he is not to cross unless you give him the go-ahead.

 Does your dog bark, lunge, or bite at your fence if the neighbor dog is outside?
 Does he ignore your efforts to get him to stop or come inside?
 This is a common issue, and we can help your dog stay calm when he's in your yard.

 REACTIVITY TO OUTSIDE STIMULI

-If your dog seems to react to every noise they hear, or every person or dog who walks near your home, you are not alone!
-This can be a fear/anxiety response or simply territorial behavior.
+If your dog seems to bark at every noise he hears, or every person or dog who walks near your home, you are not alone!
+This can be a fear/anxiety response, territorial behavior, or simply boredom.
 We can address it!

-If your dog continues to get into things, chew or eat items like socks, dig in your yard, or shows other signs of destruction, this is no longer "puppy troublemaking" and likely has become a behavioral issue.
+If your dog continues to get into things, chew or eat items like socks, dig in your yard, or shows other signs of destruction, this may no longer be "puppy troublemaking" and likely has become a behavioral issue.
 Let's fix it!

 LACK OF BOUNDARIES

-Dogs need clear, consistent boundaries.
-If your dog doesn't respond to your direction, barks or nips at you, etc., we can work to set boundaries and help him be the best version of his doggy-self.
+Dogs need clear, consistent rules.
+If your dog doesn't respond to your direction, barks at you to demand attention, etc., we can work to set boundaries and help him be the best version of his doggy-self.